Eric Schopler: University of North Carolina

-Schopler joined the faculty as an associate professor of the Psychiatry department at the University of North Carolina at Chapel Hill in 1964.
-He became the director of the Child Research Project in 1966.
+In 1964, Schopler was hired as an associate professor by the University of North Carolina at Chapel Hill's (UNC's) psychiatry department.
+He became the director of its Child Research Project in 1966.
 In collaboration with Dr. Robert Reichler, he applied his earlier research on receptor processes to the treatment of autism.
 Funding was provided by the National Institute of Mental Health and trials were conducted with autistic children and their parents.

-As a result of his work for the Child Research Project, the Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH) was created in 1971 and he was made co-director in 1972.
-It is a "pioneering" program for assisting with autism spectrum disorder education, research and service delivery for children and adults.
-The TEACCH program lead to many advances in knowledge of autism.
+As a result of Schopler's work for the Child Research Project, TEACCH was created at UNC in 1971, and he was made co-director of the program in 1972.
+TEACCH is an autism-focused education, research and clinical-services program that has led to an enhanced understanding of autistic individuals.
 Schopler showed that most autistic children did not have mental disorders, as was believed by many at the time.
 He also proved that parents of autistic children could be effective collaborators in the treatment and education of their children.
-Thanks to these TEACCH results, in 1972 Schopler's methods were rolled out statewide in North Carolina schools and special state-funded clinics.
+Thanks to these TEACCH results, in 1972, Schopler's methods were rolled out statewide in North Carolina schools and special state-funded clinics.

-The following year he was made a professor.
-In 1976 he became the director or TEACCH and remained so until 1993.
-He became the Associate Chair for Developmental Disabilities in 1992, which he held until 1996.
-Overlapping his time as Director of TEACCH and as Associate Chair for Developmental Disabilities, Schopler was the Chief Psychologist from 1987 to 1999.
-He worked at the University of North Carolina's TEACCH program until 2005.
+In 1973, Schopler was made a full professor at UNC.
+In 1976, he became the primary director of TEACCH and remained so until 1993.
+He became the associate chair for developmental disabilities at the university's psychiatry department in 1992, a title he held until 1996.
+Schopler also served as the department's chief psychologist from 1987 to 1999.
+He worked on UNC's TEACCH program until 2005.

-The TEACCH methodology has been implemented internationally and, as of 2006, in North Carolina there were 9 TEACCH state funded clinics in operation.
+The TEACCH methodology has been implemented internationally and, as of 2006, in North Carolina, there were nine TEACCH state-funded clinics in operation.

+In 1989, Schopler and two of his UNC colleagues (Andrew Short and Gary Mesibov) co-authored a paper criticizing the 1987 study of autistic children overseen by UCLA psychology professor Ole Ivar Lovaas.
+In the 1987 study, Lovaas claimed that nearly half the test subjects he assigned to receive intensive, longterm applied behavior analysis had fully "recovered" from autism and co-occurring intellectual disability.
+Schopler, Short and Mesibov claimed Lovaas' study was compromised by flawed outcome measures, subject selection bias and inadequate controls.
+They stated, "Based on these issues, the most conservative conclusion to be drawn is that it is not possible to determine the effects of this intervention."

 Other professional activities

-Schopler was editor for Journal of Autism and Developmental Disorders from 1974 until 1997.
-His successor was Gary B. Mesibov.
+Schopler was editor for Journal of Autism and Developmental Disorders from 1974 until 1997, when he was succeeded by Mesibov.
 He was also on the Schizophrenia Bulletin and the Topics in Early Childhood Special Education editorial boards.

-He was a member of the Society for Research in Child Development, American Association on Mental Deficiency, and American Association for the Advancement of Science.
-He also served on the advisory boards of Autism Society of America, Autism Society of North Carolina, Linwood Children's Center (Ellicott City, Maryland) and Bitter Sweet Farms (Toledo, Ohio).
+Schopler was a member of the Society for Research in Child Development, American Association on Mental Deficiency, and American Association for the Advancement of Science.
+He also served on the advisory boards of the Autism Society of America, the Autism Society of North Carolina, the Linwood Children's Center (Ellicott City, Maryland) and Bitter Sweet Farms (Toledo, Ohio).